-Malapropism, from French mal a propos (inappropriate), is a use of an incorrect word in place of a similar sounding word that results in a nonsensical and humorous expression.
+Malapropism finds its origins in the French phrase mal a propos, which means “inappropriate.”
+It is the use of an incorrect word in place of a similar-sounding word, which results in a nonsensical and humorous expression.

 Common Malapropism Examples